twiztedmyrtle/twiztedmyrtle.github.io/content/circle-of-allies.md

             </div>
             <div class="question element-bottom-20">
               <p class="lead">What impact does your work have?<br>
               NONE.
 Just kidding!
-Rather than listen to me yak-yak, snoop into my mailbox below and discover for yourself.</p>
+Rather than listen to me yak-yak, snoop into my mailbox below and discover for yourself.
+Scroll below.</p>
             </div>
           </div>
         </div>